 Someone goes online and searches for an answer, a service, or a product, and it leads them to your website.
 Sweet!

 …But suppose they choose not to engage with your content because of poor design.
-It’s too hard to read, too ugly, too complicated.
+It’s too hard to read, too ugly, or too hard to navigate.
 They’ll return to the SERP (Search Engine Results Page) to find a better answer to their query.

-This action - also called bouncing or “pogo sticking” - tells search engines that their query was not satisfied - you weren’t the right answer or solution to their search.
+This action, also known as bouncing or “pogo sticking”, tells search engines that their query was not satisfied; you weren’t the right answer or solution to their search.
 Google's RankBrain update picks up these behavioural signals so that it can continuously optimize the algorithm to rank the best results.
 If your design is turning people off, your rankings will drop.

 Here are a few poor design mistakes you want to avoid at all costs: